s55ma/granzscientific-geiger-counter-APRS/README.md

 ```
 ./pyGIwriteFile.py &
 ```
-5. Edit aprs_radiation.sh to your own specifications Run it every 3 minutes with crontab.
+5. Edit aprs_radiation.sh to your own specifications.
+Run it every 3 minutes with crontab.
 Don't set it to 1 minute because APRS network will consider it as spam and your IP will get blocked.
 ```
 crontab -e